mohammeder55/Minimax/README.md

 # Tic Tac Toe AI with Minimax Algorithm

 This is my implementation of tic tac toe AI, in which I implemented the AI in C and implemented game logic and GUI in python.
-I used Tkinter module for the GUI and ctypes to link C code to python
+I used Tkinter module for the GUI and ctypes to link C code to python.

 ## Detail conserning the algorithm

 First things first, minimax algorithm is a search alogrithm that, for a given tic tac toe board, traces all possible moves searching for the best scenario move.
-The algorithm uses the following ranks by the following scheme
+The algorithm uses the following ranks by the following scheme:

 - If the move ends the game:
     - 1 if the AI is wins